 Is Smile Direct Club or Invisalign Best?

 Well, the answer to this question certainly depends on your individual case.
 If you have really severe malocclusion, you may want to consider treatment with Invisalign, or perhaps even traditional braces.
-But in most cases, SDC can be a successful solution.
+But in most cases, at-home aligners can be a successful solution.